cloudbees-days/sda-k8s-best-practices/labs/tls/tls.md

 # HTTPS for CloudBees Core ![Best Practice: Security](https://img.shields.io/badge/best_practice-security-blue)

 [cert-manager](https://docs.cert-manager.io/en/latest/index.html) is a Kubernetes add-on to automate the management and issuance of TLS certificates from various issuing sources.
-For this workshop we will leverage the LetsEncrypt free and automate Certificate Authority to provide for TLS termination at the Kubernetes cluster ingress and allow us to use the HTTPS protocol for the CloudBees Core URL.
+For this workshop we will leverage the LetsEncrypt free and automated Certificate Authority to provide for TLS termination at the Kubernetes cluster ingress and allow us to use the HTTPS protocol for the CloudBees Core URL.

 ## Install cert-manager